-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.
+- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18. - Upskirting taking a picture under a person's clothing (not necessarily a skirt) without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+This is a criminal offence under the Voyeurism (Offences) Act 2019.
+Anyone of any gender can be a victim of upskirting.

-All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people'4.
+All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people'5.